TheLazyCodernothacker/Deffinitely-not-a-proxy-2.0/README.md

 ## Optimizations

-We have TOTALLY optmized our connection, and if the website is loading very slow for you, that's normal becuase our servers are in south africa and north koera which should be pretty far locations from you
+We have TOTALLY optmized our connection, and if the website is loading very slow for you, that's normal becuase our servers are in Africa and the great North Koera

 ## FAQ